 How smooth the subdivided surface is depends on how many times it is subdivided.
 You can specify this in Smooth (Options), or if have already applied Smooth, then you can edit the Divisions attribute of the polySmoothFace node in the Channel Box.

 As a rule of thumb, you should only need to subdivide a mesh twice to produce a render-ready mesh.
 If you can still make out individual polygons in the silhouette of the subdivided mesh, you probably need to add more detail to your input mesh.
-You can change the number of divisions you see when in the 2 and 3 smoothing modes by hitting Page Up and Page Down.
+You can change the number of divisions you see when in the 2 and 3 smoothing modes with the mesh selected by hitting Page Up and Page Down.
 To set the division level in the preview to two, hit Page Down until the mesh is no longer subdivided, then hit Page Up twice.

 As you probably have noticed, subdividing a mesh tends to smooth out all the hard edges.
 A smoothed cube practically looks like a sphere.
 While this is usually the desired behavior, sometimes we want to keep a hard edge in the subdivided surface.
 There are two primary ways of maintaining hard edges: Adding more edge loops or using the Crease Tool.

 The simplest method to reinforce your edges is to add more edge loops.
 The shape of a subdivision surface is dependent on the local geometry features of an area.
 By adding more edges, you are making the geometry denser and thus shrinking the influence of the subdivision surface.
 Typically, having an extra edge loop on either side is enough to create a sufficiently hard edge.
 Try hardening various edges by adding edge loops to a cube.

 One quick way to add extra edges is to use the Bevel command (Edit Mesh → Bevel).
 This will create a nicely curved edge with as many additional edges as you choose.
 Depending on what edges you use Bevel on, it may create a few triangles, so be careful when using it.